 This elegant family of ducks may be spotted along the local waterways, including the Trent and Crowe rivers and Trout Creek.
-They appear, from these scattered observations, to be late winter and early spring voyagers, seen between 26 January and 4 May.
+They appear, from these scattered observations, to be midwinter to early spring voyagers, seen between 28 December and 4 May.
 They appear singly, in pairs and small groups of up to five birds.
 If they are mostly northward migrants, as the dates suggest, then it is interesting that the hooded merganser is seen mainly in pairs, suggesting that they travel together, like many Canadian car-driving "snowbirds"!
 It also seems that they may take an alternative flyway on their southward journeys.
 Quite distinctive, they appeared at numerous other locations over this same period, in northern Michigan and across southern Ontario between Lake Ontario and the Ottawa valley.

 The hooded merganser is the most inclined to breed near our area,